crumjo/media-server-connection-instructions/README.md

     3. Browser: jellyfin.tailxxxxxx.ts.net --> Enter username & password

+## Important Notes

+* **Please do not share logins, I will know if you do!**
+* **Enjoy my media server to the fullest extent but be mindful that streaming uses my hardware and internet bandwidth, I would appreciate not letting it run when you aren't using it**

 ## Wrapping Up

 Unfortunately you need to be connected to the VPN when streaming content.
 Removing the need for a VPN would open up my home server to the world and I do not want to manage the security needed to allow that.

 This should work with any device that allows the use of a VPN, I usually watch on my phone or PC.
 I am going to keep looking into ways to get it working on an Apple TV, but this is how it is going to be for a while.